HOW TO MASTER CONTENT MARKETING IN BORING INDUSTRIES

 The fact is, whether you’re in data entry or coaching or title insurance, someone needs your services.
-They find what you do difficult, challenging, or even mind-boggling.
+They find what you do complicated, challenging, or even mind-boggling.
 But likely not boring.

 So, why aren’t your blogs getting clicks?

-The problem isn’t that your industry is too uninteresting for anyone to take notice.
-It’s that your content is too uninteresting for anyone to take notice.
+The problem isn’t that your industry is too uninteresting for anyone to notice.
+It’s that your content is too bland for anyone to take notice of.
 You can’t just throw any old thing up on your website and expect people to read it.

-Most internet users spend less than one minute on a webpage before they leave.
+Most internet users spend less than one minute on a web page before leaving.
 That means they read only a quarter of the text before bouncing.
 If that.

 Know your audience